KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/stylize/oldfilm.rst

 .. list-table::
    :header-rows: 1
    :width: 100%
-   :widths: 20 10 70
+   :widths: 25 10 65
    :class: table-wrap

    * - Parameter
      - Value
      - Description
-   * - Y-Delta
+   * - Maximum Up/Down Move
      - Integer
-     - Maximum delta value of up/down move (jitter)
+     - Determines the maximum vertical movement in pixels (jitter)
-   * - % of picture have delta
+   * - Frames With Movement
      - Percent
-     - Set the %age of frames that have a Y-Delta (jitter)
+     - Set the %age of frames that have a vertical movement (jitter)
-   * - Brightness up
+   * - Brightness Up
      - Integer
      - Sets the value by which the image will be made lighter
-   * - Brightness down
+   * - Brightness Down
      - Integer
      - Sets the value by which the image will be made darker
-   * - Brightness every
+   * - Brightness Every
      - Percent
      - Set the %age of frames that will have the brightness changed
-   * - Unevendevelop up
+   * - Uneven Develop Up
      - Integer
      - Sets the value by which the image will be made lighter
-   * - Unevendevelop down
+   * - Uneven Develop Down
      - Integer
      - Sets the value by which the image will be made darker
-   * - Unevendevelop Duration
+   * - Uneven Develop Duration
      - Integer
      - Sets the time in frames of an up/down cycle for uneven development